MISP/MISP/README.md

 Feel free to contact us, create [issues](https://github.com/MISP/MISP/issues), if you have questions, remarks or bug reports.

-There is one main branch:
+There is one main branch (2.5) and one stable branch for 2.4:

-- 2.5 (current stable version): what we consider as stable with frequent updates as hot-fixes.
+- [2.5](https://github.com/MISP/MISP/tree/2.5) (current stable version): what we consider as stable with frequent updates as hot-fixes.
+- [2.4](https://github.com/MISP/MISP/tree/2.4) (legacy stable version): what we consider as stable with frequent updates as hot-fixes until April 2025.

+Along with two development branches:
+- [develop](https://github.com/MISP/MISP/tree/develop) (main dev branch): The branch containing all ongoing work, to be merged into 2.5 at each release
+- [2.4-develop](https://github.com/MISP/MISP/tree/2.4-develop) (2.4 dev branch): The branch containing ongoing work to be merged into 2.4 on each legacy release along with frequent merges into develop.
+We consider this the main entry point for new development for 2.x until the 6 months grace period is up.

 and features are developed in separated branches and then regularly merged into the 2.5 stable branch.